zyocum/IAA/README.md

 `fleiss.py` : Methods for computing Fleiss's kappa coefficient

+`test_kappa.py` : Testu suite for Fleiss's and Cohen's kappas

 `iaa.py` : Script for loading a corpus from a directory and computing IAA

+`prf.py` : Starter code for computing Precision, Recall, and F1